-Note: when I refer to full resolution downloads it means your original photos when uploaded from your computer or camera, without downsizing or compression.
+Note: when I refer to full-resolution downloads it means your original photos when uploaded from your computer or camera, without downsizing or compression.

 Another very popular sharing website is Photobucket, which is easy to use and offers unlimited photo and video storage and integration with social media sites.
 You can even embed slideshows on other websites.
-Photobucket has excellent organizing capabilities and you can sort your images into albums and use titles, keywords or tags.
-There is an online photo editor with enhancing tools, filters and special effects.
+Photobucket has excellent organizing capabilities and you can sort your images into albums and use titles, keywords, or tags.
+There is an online photo editor with enhancing tools, filters, and special effects.

 There is a free bulk upload and backup program and after you install it it will automatically back up images.
-There are mobile apps for Android and iPhone for viewing, searching, editing and sharing and you can create your own web page for sharing.
+There are mobile apps for Android and iPhone for viewing, searching, editing, and sharing and you can create your own web page for sharing.
 One negative is that while there is a robust online community, it is easy to get bogged down with too many social features.
 The free account is good enough for small users but it’s limited to 2GB a month and 5MB per image limit, so it’s insufficient for large hi-res images.
-There are tiered pro accounts starting at $29.99 with 20GB and unmetered bandwidth on up to plans for 500GB of space and the ability to upload/download full resolution images.
-There is no support for RAW and you can only download one image at a time, although bulk download is coming, according to the site.
+There are tiered pro accounts starting at $29.99 with 20GB and unmetered bandwidth on up to plans for 500GB of space and the ability to upload/download full-resolution images.
+There is no support for RAW and you can only download one image at a time, although the bulk download is coming, according to the site.